 And because hummus doesn’t have to be strictly savory, here’s a mouth watering Chocolate Chip Cookie Dough Hummus recipe that your tastebuds will love.

-For the hummus diehards, here are 8 delicious ways to make hummus.
+For the hummus diehards, here are 10 ways to eat hummus!
 It’s the master of all hummus posts!

 And if you’re not in the mood for hummus at all, give this Mushroom Pâté a go!

 - 1 medium tomato about ½ cup diced